 From Bonds to Boards

 Plans for a theatre on the site go back to 1994 when the State Government called for expressions of interest for the Walsh Bay development.
 A cultural component was encouraged and STC’s plan for a drama theatre was drawn up by architect Andrew Andersons of PTW Architects, who had already designed several Sydney theatres including the Riverside Theatres at Parramatta, the City Recital Hall in Angel Place and the refurbished Capitol.
-He also knew a lot about STC having assisted the Government architect on The Wharf.
+He also knew a lot about STC having been Principal Architect with the NSW Government Architect office advocating for and designing STC’s home at The Wharf in the early 1980s.

 In consultation with STC’s then Artistic Director Wayne Harrison and Chairman of the Board Mark Burrows, Andersons designed a 1000-seat theatre with two circles and a gently raked stalls.
 However, subsequent discussions with Harrison’s successor Robyn Nevin and her General Manager Rob Brookman led to more steeply raked stalls for better sightlines, which meant losing the top balcony.